ChristianHRezende/html-css-tips/css/position.md

 # Position

-`display: Inline-block` //Remove a largura padrão e alinha com a linha de baixo
+`display: Inline-block` //Remove default width and align with the above line

 `text-align: center`

-`vertical-align: top` // Alinha ao topo
+`vertical-align: top` // Align on top

 `margin: auto`

-`box-sizing: border-box` // Resolve soma de pixels com percentual dos navegadores
+`box-sizing: border-box` // Resolve sum of pixels with percent of browsers

-`float: left` // flutua o elemento e permite que resto envolva ele mas é necessário usar o clear no elemento acima para n afetar toda a pagina
+`float: left` // float the element, but have to use clear on component father